Is Tijuana worth visiting?

 8. Don’t share your travel plans with strangers

-When in Tijuana, you will often hear locals trying to speak English as they sell souvenirs, snacks and other items on streets.
-They can also invite you to their restaurants, or offer a taxi ride.
+When in Tijuana, you will often hear vendors speaking English as they sell souvenirs, snacks and all sorts of random things.
+They might also invite you to their restaurants, stores, or offer a taxi ride, if they have some kind of a business.

 9. Avoid Tijuana’s red light district

 Similar to Tijuana’s red light district, going to remote parts of Tijuana, and even some residential areas, could invite trouble.
-If you need to go to a specific place and you aren’t familiar with it, research first.
+If you need to go to a specific place that you aren’t familiar with, research first.

 11. Take an Uber